joatom/ai_curious/_posts/2021-06-17-watchtrain.md

 ```

 The *WebSocketApp* runs as a local websocket-handler in the background.
 The *Locks* are used to make sure the connection gets properly established before the first messages are send.
 The *heartbeat* is introduced to keep the training running even if the websocket connection is broken and could not be reconnected via *WebSocketApp*.

-After an epoche \_ws_connect() is called again if there is no heartbeat anymore.
+If there is no heartbeat anymore \_ws_connect() is called again after any epoch.
 If the API-Server is still not reachable the training continous after a 3 secound waitingtime.

-#### Pytorch
+### Pytorch
 I skipped the pytorch implementation until I need it.
 But it is straight forward.
 Start a WebSocketApp thread in the background.
 Send the data from inside of the training/validation/inference-loop.

-### Watch
+## Watch

 ![]({{ site.baseurl }}/images/watchtrain/watch2.png)

-The layout is held pretty simple shown in the picture.
+The layout is held pretty simple as shown in the picture.
 There is a progress bar for the epochs and one for the mini batches (train and valid).
 In the center is the chart of the merics.
 And at the bottom are the latest metric values.
-The cell phone that belongs to the watch establish a websocket connection to the API-Server and EventListeners for incoming messages.
+The cell phone that belongs to the watch establish a websocket connection to the API-Server and puts *EventListeners* for incoming messages into place.
 The incomming messages are uploaded to the watch were they can be displayed.

-## Lessons learned
+# Lessons learned

-### FastAPI
+## FastAPI
 FastAPI is a well-documented and easy to use framework.
 In the beginning I set it up with HTTPS.
 There is a tutorial on how to setup [FastAPI with Traefik](https://traefik.io/resources/traefik-fastapi-kuberrnetes-ai-ml/).
 But since I wanted to run the server at home I had to invest some evenings to figure out, how to set it up by myself.
 I used [mkcert](https://github.com/FiloSottile/mkcert) for SSL creation.
 A docker file to setup an FastAPI-Server at home can now be found [here](https://github.com/joatom/dev-environments/tree/master/apiserver).
 At the end when I got it working I decided to not use HTTPS for reasons discribed below, :man_shrugging:.

-### Websockets
+## Websockets
 The different components communicate instantly.
 The data is pushed to the watch, which is the prefered behaviour on the recieving site.
 With the websocket on the training site it  is a bit more complicated to be fail safe and pickup communiction when the connection is brocken for a longer period of time.
 I might switch this part to a simple REST-post in a later version.
 But this way it was a fun excersice nevertheless.

-### Fitbit SDK
+## Fitbit SDK
 The Fitbit SDK is nice.
 They provide an online IDE which can easily be connected to your devices.
 The SDK is documented with a few examples.
 They also host helpfull forum.

 I had a bit of a hard time when I tried to load and display the Metrics chart image to the watch.
 I had to figure out that there are two types of jpeg, progressiv and basic.
 And only one worked.
 It also was hard to figure out that the the image needs to have a certain size to be displayed.
 But that's part of the normal learning path with a new technology.